cjwit/rhythm/rhythm.md

 [^notation]: This way of thinking about how to organize time in music differs from how rhythm and a concept called *meter* are taught in many music classrooms.
 Where this approach follows the way people make, listen to, and feel music in many contexts across the world (including Europe in Europe and the United States and in classical music traditions), the teaching of rhythm and meter often focuses on quasi-mathematical procedures that relate to written musical notation.
 Notation is important for a number of reasons, but there is much that it does not represent well, including nuances in rhythm that change the "feel" of a pattern (TODO: cite issues).
 As seen in the maqamworld.com examples above, musicians globally can use western notational techniques as a tool to represent sound, but they recognize its failures and it rarely shows up in performance.
 This, again, is true in "the west": innumerable outstanding musicians never needed to learn to read music to wield it powerfully.
 Notation is an abstraction that can serve a purpose (namely, it can preserve and transmit some elements of sound for distribution, analysis, or similar goals).
 Also relevant is the fact that there are many other representational systems available to musicians and listeners, not only the one that has roots in European classical traditions (TODO: citations of other systems).

 [^issawa]: In this case, the term "brotherhood" refers to the all male musical ensembles who carry out ritual ceremonies.
 The events themselves are usually open to client families (who require healing through sacred blessing) and their friends.
 There are other rituals within the tradition that happen in religious spaces and are differentiated by gender.

+[^computers]: It should be said that flexibility in subdivisions and other expressive techniques are not exclusive to human performers.
+Electronic music has this capability and, in some cases, can do so with more specific intentionality on the part of the composer or producer than a live performer.